syssi/esphome-jk-bms/README.md

 I have been testing using the Goodwe SECU-A5.4L battery profile selected in the inverter.<br>
 Each SECA-A5.4 battery profile has 5.4kWh of storage, so select the number that is the closest match to your battery's total capacity.<br>

-V1.01 12/10/22 Now being used with live inverter.
-Updates to add more inverter control when turning on/off charging and discharging
+**Note:- I'm using this with my Goodwe GW5000S-BP inverter however CAN bus support is still in development and testing!!!**
-**Note:- CAN bus support is still in development and testing!!!**
+Further deatils in the discussion tab https://github.com/Uksa007/esphome-jk-bms-can/discussions

 Thanks go to syssi for help and making the original RS485 code!
 Buy him a coffee here https://www.buymeacoffee.com/syssi)